Year of Joining | 2022 |

 Link to Personal Website (if any) |

 Mishra Narbadeshwar’s research interest lies in the area of Development Economics.
-He predominantly works in Economics of Education, Health Economics, Financial Inclusion, and Political Economy.
+He predominantly works in Economics of Education, Health Economics, Financial Inclusion, and Environmental Economics.
 He is primarily interested in causal inference studies.
-He has done multiple courses on Causal Inference from the doyen like Pedro H. C. Sant’Anna, Scott Cunningham, Jaya Krishnakumar, and Abhiroop Mukhopadhyay.
+He has attended multiple courses on Causal Inference from the doyen like Pedro H C Sant’Anna, Scott Cunningham, Jaya Krishnakumar, and Abhiroop Mukhopadhyay.
+He is a mentee in the AMIE Economics Mentoring Program 2023.
+He has won the best paper award, across all the tracks and management areas, at the IIT Jodhpur First Online Management Doctoral Colloquium 2023.
+He has also received an honourable mention by ADB–IEA Innovative Policy Research Award 2023 for high quality research and research excellence.

-Before joining Ph.D., he was in the teaching profession.
-He was an Assistant professor at Loyola College (Chennai) and lecturer at Care Group of Institutions (Trichy).
+Before joining PhD, he was in the teaching profession.
+He was an Assistant Professor at Loyola College (Chennai) and Care Group of Institutions (Trichy).
 He taught Microeconomics, Macroeconomics, Econometrics,) and Mathematics for Economics.
 He is also the reviewer of the prestigious journal PLOS ONE.

-I taught Microeconomics, Macroeconomics, Econometrics, International Economics (at UG level in fall 2018) and Mathematics for Economics, Financial Services, and Portfolio Management (at UG level in winter 2018, and spring 2019).
-I received the Best Teacher Award as well for the AY 2018.
+Taught Microeconomics, Macroeconomics, Econometrics, International Economics (at UG level in fall 2018) and Mathematics for Economics, Financial Services, and Portfolio Management (at UG level in winter 2018, and spring 2019).
+Received the Best Teacher Award as well for the AY 2018

-I taught Microeconomics, Macroeconomics, and Statistics to UG students.
-Occasionally, I also taught Economics to standard XI and XII students, CARE School set up with CARE Group of Institutions.
+Taught Microeconomics, Macroeconomics, and Statistics to UG students.
+Occasionally, also taught Economics to standard XI and XII students, CARE School set up with CARE Group of Institutions

 Paper Presentations: